Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 Can Reservists and Territorial Army personnel claim?

-To get a tax refund, HMRC says you need to be travelling to temporary workplaces.
-Reservists and Territorial Army personnel tend to spend most of their service in one place, which wouldn't qualify and is an example of when you wouldn't be able to claim an MOD tax refund.
+The HMRC rules for travel tax refunds say that you need to be travelling to temporary workplaces to qualify.
+Reservists and Territorial Army personnel tend to spend most of their service in one place, so they’re not usually eligible to claim.

-That said, your circumstances might be different from most.
-Get in touch if you want us to look into it for you.
-It costs you nothing to find out where you stand.
-Answer our 4 questions to take the first step toward your Forces tax rebate.
-They take less than a minute to complete and could be worth an average of £2,500 for a 4-year claim.
+That said, everyone’s circumstances are different, so there’s still a possibility that you’re owed some tax back.
+If you’re not sure where you stand, RIFT can always look into it for you – and we won’t charge a penny for it.
+That’s right - it costs you nothing at all to find out whether you have a claim.
+Just answer 4 simple questions to take the first step toward your Armed Forces tax rebate.
+They take less than a minute to complete and could be worth thousands of pounds for up to 4-years’ worth of military refund claims.

 Need more help?